fiberseq/fibertools-rs/docs/ft--help.md

     center         This command centers fiberseq data around given reference positions.
 This is useful for making aggregate m6a and CpG observations, as well as visualization of SVs [aliases: c, ct]
-    predict-m6a    Predict m6A positions using HiFi kinetics data [aliases: m6A, m6a]
-    help           Print this message or the help of the given subcommand(s)
+    predict-m6a    Predict m6A positions using HiFi kinetics data and encode the results in the MM and ML bam tags [aliases: m6A, m6a] help           Print this message or the help of the given subcommand(s)
 ```